 Sixteen years after I witnessed the first eruptions that turned the island upside down, I returned to see how the island has changed.
 The people are still just as friendly but the airport and the capital are now destroyed and two thirds of the island is now an exclusion zone.
 This has caused a huge upheaval in life and society and in this talk I share the insights I gained and compare what I found with what I left.
 (As featured on Radio 4's 'Excess Baggage' travel programme)

 A trip around northern Canada in search of extreme wilderness yielded fun, thrills, and an appreciation of a remote way of life.
 Come and meet the gold prospectors, grizzlies, police chiefs and rugged characters I met along the Alaska Highway while searching for mountain adventures.
 Fly in to one of the largest ice fields in the Western Hemisphere and tackle its peaks and crevasses.

-This talk follows my exploits as a leader on a youth expedition that spent three months living in the bush surrounded by wild animals.
+This talk follows my exploits as a leader on a youth expedition that spent three months living in the bush.
 Charged by an elephant, attacked by hyenas, trekking for miles for water, and working out how to keep lions at bay, I had my work cut out keeping everyone safe.
 And the expedition didn't start well when I had my passport stolen in Zimbabwe and had to smuggle myself across the border into Botswana.
-A recent return trip saw me staying with local people, where I got under the skin of a fascinating society, learned the history of an African success story and discovered my expedition patron had been at the heart of one of the greatest and most controverisal love stories of the African continent.
+A return trip saw me staying with local people, where I learned the history of an African success story and discovered my expedition patron had been at the heart of one of the greatest and most controverisal love stories of the African continent.

 A love of the American southwest permeates this wide ranging talk, which delights in the wilderness and national parks of the area and also explains the stories behind them.
 I have explored the area over many years and share the history, beauty and culture of a landscape that gripped my soul like no other.